-None of the four drinking water samples collected from specific locations within the City of Corpus Christi water supply system tested positive for the presence of Indulin AA-86 in drinking water at method detection levels of 0.05 mg/l for LCMS and 0.26-0.27 mg/l for GCMS.
-Twelve reports of possibly related symptoms from prohibited water use by people living in Corpus Christi have been unconfirmed.
+None of the ten drinking water samples collected from specific locations within the City of Corpus Christi water supply system tested positive for the presence of Indulin AA-86 in drinking water at method detection levels of 0.05 mg/l for LCMS and 0.26-0.27 mg/l for GCMS.
 The EPA and TCEQ toxicologists established a health-based action level of 2.6 mg/l in drinking water.